Pilatch/my-resume/Curriculum-Vitae.md

 - Drove a manual-transmission six-forward-speed turbo-diesel Ford Super Duty deck truck very quickly to help people
   - Never towed anyone who didn't want to be
-  - Never crashed my truck into a bright yellow parking-lot bollard like the idiot who "trained" me
+  - Never crashed the truck
 - Unlocked cars, performed extrications, changed and plugged tires, jumped and kick-started vehicles
 - Worked high-volume, twenty-six-hour weekend shifts that required rapid prioritization and adaptation with little or no guidance
 - Solved a wide variety of sometimes dangerous problems in all manners of weather